TeeAaTeeUu/JSONway/docs/get.md

 ### `{}` - Object of paths

 When an object is wanted to be returned, multiple paths can be listed as comma `,` separated list, surrounded within curly brackets `{` `}`.
-By default the name for the key within the object is going to be the path itself, but can be overwritten by prefixing with `myName:` syntax.
-Similarly default value can be set, in case path doesn't exist or returns `undefined`, with postfixing `= 'myValue'` syntax.
-Also following aliases for the default value is accepted: `=`, `=?`, `||`.
+By default the name for the key within the object will be the path itself, but can be overwritten by prefixing with `myName:`.
+Similarly default value can be set, in case path doesn't exist or returns `undefined`, with postfixing `= 'myValue'`.
+Also, the following aliases for the default value are accepted: `=`, `=?`, `||`.

 ```js
 {aa.bb.cc, dd.2.0, gg[:5]}